LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Health care facilities still have non-computer-based application components and use paper as a physical tool.
 For example, parts of clinical documentation while performing functions are occasionally still done with paper-based patient records.
-Thus, despite the growing portion of electronic documents, the “paperless hospital” still seems to be a remote ideal today.
+Thus, despite the growing portion of electronic documents, the "paperless hospital" still seems to be a remote ideal today.
 There might be a continuing need for some paper-based documents.
 Typical application components that are still paper-based comprise, for example, the patient chart, the patient record, and clinical text books and knowledge sources.